M3ssman/make-exercises-math/README.md

     ]
   }
   ```
-   Please note, that the important Part is the Definition of proper numerical bounds for each Operand.
+   The cruical Parts are proper numerical Bounds for each Operand.

 ### Predefined Exercise Types
-Currently, it supports the following ExerciseTypes:
+Out-of-the-Box, there are the following Exercises included:
 * addN50N10
 * addN50N19
 * addN50N25Nof10